 Daily from 9.00 a.m. to 4.00 p.m.

 The Corvatsch Park is open to everyone without restriction.
 All you will need is a valid ski pass.
-A new pricing model for ski passes in the Upper Engadin – the Snow Deal – has been in force since this winter.
+A new pricing model for ski passes in the Upper Engadin – the Snow-Deal – has been in force since last winter.

 Anyone who thinks that ticket prices at valley stations are set in stone is mistaken.